kcaisley/frida/readme.md

 Run `make setup` to check dependencies and install missing packages.

-This project is a "workspace", and relies on a mixture of open and closed source tools, so 'make' fufills the needs better than a `requirements.txt` or `pyproject.toml` file.
+This project is a "workspace", and relies on a mixture of tools (mostly open, some commercial) which don't all have a decent Python interfance.
+Therefore 'make' fufills the needs better than a `requirements.txt` or `pyproject.toml` file.

 ## Flow commands